High-productivity, high-performance workflow for virus-scale electrostatic simulations with Bempp-Exafmm: Discussion

+We compared the performance of Bempp and APBS across different levels of accuracy using a moderate-sized structure 1RCX.
+We used three grid spacings for APBS: \qtylist{0.776;0.582;0.437}{\angstrom}, and four mesh densities for Bempp: 2, 4, 8, 16 elements per $\si{\angstrom}^{2}$ in our test.
+For each code, the errors are computed based on the corresponding extrapolated solution.
+Though APBS has an edge over Bempp for low accuracy calculations (error $>3\%$), Bempp performs better when higher accuracy is required due to better scaling.
+We want to admit that APBS, as well as many other grid-based PB solvers, may run faster than Bempp for smaller proteins, as the crossover point in Figure \ref{fig:performance_comparison_apbs} will shift left.
+However, most of these solvers are not suitable to handle large structures at a decent accuracy on a workstation due to the excessive time and memory cost, as suggested by the scaling in Figure \ref{fig:performance_comparison_apbs}.

+Finally, we computed the solvation energy of a Zika virus using both formulations and verified our results against \pygbe in \ref{result_zika}.
+The linear system, for a mesh containing 10 million boundary elements, was solved in 80 minutes on a single node.
+It shows that the performance of our code is in the same ballpark as other state-of-the-art fast BEM PB solvers \cite{GengKrasny2013,ZhangPengHuangPitsianisSunLu2015,CooperBardhanBarba2014} and gives us confidence in its capability of solving virus-scale problems.

-Poisson-Boltzmann solvers have been around for decades, available as stand-alone applications and web servers, and using a variety of solution approaches ranging from finite difference, to finite element, and boundary element methods.
-Some solvers are integrated into a number of computational workflows that use them for mean field potential visualization \cite{HumphreyETal1996} and free energy calculations \cite{MillerETal2012,KumariETal2014,WangETal2018}, usually interfaced through bash or Python scripts.
+Poisson-Boltzmann solvers have been around for decades, available as stand-alone applications and web servers, and using a variety of solution approaches \cite{JurrusETal2018} ranging from finite difference, to finite element, and boundary element methods.
+Some solvers are integrated into a number of computational workflows that use them for mean field potential visualization \cite{HumphreyETal1996} and free energy calculations \cite{MillerETal2012,KumariETal2014}, usually interfaced through bash or Python scripts.
+Our approach also becomes useful as part of existing computational workflows, such as MMPBSA methods \cite{WangETal2018}.
+The Poisson-Boltzmann model has known limitations, being the rigid approximation of the solute a specially difficult one at large scales.
+Regardless, the electrostatic potential and polar solvation free energy are valuable information even at large scales \cite{LiETal2019}, for analysis of, for example, the size and structure of a virus \cite{SiberETal2012}, or its pH dependence \cite{RoshalETal2019}.

 The modern design of Bempp is built such that high-performance computations are accessible from a high-productivity language.
 This makes our effort stand out in the current landscape of Poisson-Boltzmann solvers in three ways: interoperability, ease of use, and robustness. \begin{enumerate} \item Interoperability: Bempp is written in Python, and hence, is callable from a Jupyter notebook.
 This fits naturally in any computational workflow that uses Jupyter notebooks, for example, with openMM \cite{EastmanETal2017}, Biobb \cite{AndrioETal2019}, MDAnalysis \cite{GowersETal2019}, pytraj \cite{RoeCheatham2013}, or PyMOL \cite{PyMOL}.
 The Jupyter Notebook becomes a computational glue across models and scales; no interface script required.